gvwilson/sensibleadventures/bookster/bookster.md

 The *Presumption* came about obediently.
 Erileine suddenly realized that they were sailing straight into the wind.
-She wasn't sure, but she thought that was supposed to be impossible.  *Then again,* she thought giddily, *We're flying.
-In a boat.*
+She wasn't sure, but she thought that was supposed to be impossible.  *Then again,* she thought giddily, *We're in a flying boat.*

 A moment later they were beside the mountain instead of over it.
 Erileine's ears were freezing, but she didn't notice.
 The sheet moss